Rope Links

 - It is stretchy, about half of what nylon is.
 10-15%

-- Polypropylene is stiff and is notorious for coming undone because it slips out of knots and cleats.
+- Polypropylene is stiff and slippery and is notorious for coming undone because it slips out of knots and cleats.
+Several knots had to be developped to cope with this problem.

 Polypropylene is sometimes added to ropes in combination with other fibers to make a rope that floats, but has better strength and UV resistance.